Baughan were motorcycles produced in 1921 and from 1930 to 1936. The company also produced light cars.

 1930-1936 Baughan's outfits had a driven sidecar wheel and he built machines to order - at the rate of about one per month.
 He also built solos and his models had engines ranging from 250cc to 500cc, with sv or ohv, sourced from Blackburne, Sturmey-Archer or JAP.

 As war clouds gathered, he began to build aircraft parts.
-Post-war, his company focuses on building machinery for the new plastics industry.
+Post-war, his company focused on building machinery for the new plastics industry.

 If you have further information or a query related to this page, please contact us